 But not everyone who undergoes a traumatic experience dissociates.
 Research has shown that a potential etiological factor of dissociation is that of traumatic experiences, particularly childhood abuse (see Dutra, Bureau, Holmes, & Lyubchik, 2009 for an overview).
 Bernstein and Putnam (1986) found among hospital admissions that of the patients who reported the highest dissociation, all of them had a history of sexual abuse, and a very high percentage also had a history of physical abuse and/or witnessing domestic violence.
 At the same time, a protective factor appears to be social support, since research has consistently found that having a good support network is the most powerful protection against being traumatized, and not having an adequate social support gives rise to problems such as dissociation (van der Kolk, 2014).
 To the best of our knowledge, existing research has not convincingly demonstrated that age, gender, and education significantly influence dissociation (Dutra et al., 2009).

 While we have advanced greatly in the understanding of dissociation, further research is necessary to understand individual characteristics that make a person more vulnerable to experiencing peritraumatic dissociation, and how this type of dissociation, as well as other individual variables, are related to the development of PTSD in the aftermath of a traumatic event.
+Also we have evidence that suggest what some neurobiological markers can be related with PTSD (Auxéméry, 2012; Schönenberg et al., 2008)

 The current study focused on better understanding the role of peritraumatic dissociation.
 We had three objectives: a) Predict which subjects would develop peritraumatic dissociation; b) Assess the role of peritraumatic dissociation as a predictor of PTSD symptomatology; and c) Test a mediational model with peritraumatic dissociation mediating between traumatic load and PTSD symptomatology.